 Since you’re reading free things to do in Tbilisi – hike there.

-From the Old Town, there are stairs all the way up to Kartlis Deda – 15 minutes.
+From the Old Town, there are stairs up to Kartlis Deda – 15 minutes.
 From Meidan Square the hike to Narikala is around 10 minutes.

-4. Leisurely stroll to Vake Park and Turtle Lake
+4. Stroll to Vake Park and Turtle Lake

 There you can marvel at the Tomb of the Unknown Soldier and the Memorial to the Great Patriotic War (that was the official name for WW2 in the USSR and is still used in most post-Soviet countries).